 - Entry Fee: INR 5 per Indian, 125 per foreigner

 This place is a treat for all lovers of history.
 This museum has all the right flavors for exploring Pune’s rich history and culture.
 An intriguing museum with many references to India’s medieval past is located in Pune and is Pune’s most popular tourist spot, the Raja Dinkar Kelkar Museum.
 It holds Dr Dinkar G Kelkar ‘s rare collection dedicated to his son’s memory, Raja.
 The museum showcases the numerous artistic materials collected during the 18th and 19th centuries from different parts of India.Museum Shoppee is another museum enterprise that will include attractive souvenir pieces at a affordable rate, and is located at the exit point.

 - Location: Shukrawar Peth, Pune

 - Entry Fee: INR 5 for children, INR 20 for adults, INR 200 for foreign tourist, INR 50 for foreign children

-Lal Mahal is one of Pune’s popular tourist spots and has another name as Red Palace.
-This is also the same palace where the famous encounter between Shivaji and Shaista Khan took place, where the leader of Maratha cut off the finger of the latter as he tried to escape.
-Constructed in 1630 this famous and iconic monument in Pune is one of the most attractive places in Pune to date.
-While the place’s original structure had undergone a series of difference, the updated and present structure of the place still attracts many visitors with its beauty and charm.
+Lal Mahal is one of Pune’s popular tourist spots and has another name as Red Palace visit in Pune.
+This is also the same palace where the famous encounter between Shivaji and Shaista Khan took place.
+Where the leader of Maratha cut off the finger of the latter as he tried to escape.
+Constructed in 1630 this famous and iconic monument.
+Pune is one of the most attractive places in Pune to date.
+While the place’s original structure had undergone a series of difference.
+The updated and present structure of the place still attracts many visitors with its beauty and charm.